x123/certwatch/docs/plan.md

   - **Subtasks:**
     - [x] Run `cargo check` to confirm the project compiles without errors.
     - [x] Run the full test suite (`cargo test --all-features`) to ensure no regressions were introduced.

+---
+### Epic 26: Robust Pattern Hot-Reloading
+**User Story:** As an operator, I want the pattern hot-reloading to be completely reliable, correctly detecting all file changes, including renames and deletions, so that I can manage my detection rules with confidence.

+- [ ] **#73 - Implement Debounced Reloading**
+  - **Context:** The current file watcher is fragile and misses many filesystem events (e.g., `mv`), leading to stale rules.
+This task will replace the complex event-filtering logic with a simple, robust, time-based debouncing mechanism.
+  - **Dependencies:** #5
+  - **Subtasks:**
+    - [ ] In `src/matching.rs`, remove the `should_reload_patterns` function.
+    - [ ] Modify the `run_file_watcher` task to use a debouncing strategy.
+When any relevant file event is received, the watcher will wait for a short, fixed period (e.g., 250ms) to ensure the filesystem is stable.
+    - [ ] After the debounce period, the watcher will unconditionally reload all patterns from the configured file paths.
+    - [ ] Update the unit tests to verify the new debounced reload logic.